-When selecting a color, consider the desired mood for the room.
-In other words, what do you want people to feel when they enter the space?
-For example, do you want the bedroom to feel more restful and soothing?
-Or perhaps you’re after something that feels more dramatic and intimate?
-Keep these intended moods and feelings in mind as you look for the right color to match.
+The first thing to do when selecting a color for a room is to consider what mood you want to create for the space.
+In other words, what do you want people to feel or experience when they enter the room?
+For example, if you’re painting a bedroom, do you want it to feel restful and soothing?
+Or perhaps your desire is to create a space that feels more dramatic, luxe, and intimate?
+It’s important to consider these intended moods and feelings so that you can keep them in mind as you look for the perfect color to match.

-Soft, cool colors and neutrals usually create a quieter feeling, while stronger colors can bring drama to a room.
-In the bedrooms, I always suggest painting the walls a beautiful shade of ivory, soft blue, or even lavender.
-They are all very calming colors that help create a better environment for sleep – and creating a better sleep environment should be one of your primary goals for any bedroom!
+When it comes to interior paint colors, soft, cool shades and neutrals usually create a quieter feeling, while stronger colors can bring drama to a room.
+In a bedroom, I always suggest painting the walls a beautiful shade of ivory, soft blue, or even lavender.
+These are all really calming colors that will help to create a better environment for sleep.
+After all, creating the best sleep environment should be one of your primary goals for any bedroom!

-- Incandescent lighting brings out warm tones and yellows
+- Incandescent lighting will bring out warm tones and yellows

 - Fluorescent lighting casts a sharp blue tone

-So, a strong color might be too bright and overpowering when used on all walls or next to a large window, but it might be perfect when used as an accent wall that only receives indirect light.
+Because of this, a strong color might be too bright and overpowering when used on all walls or next to a large window, but it may be perfect when used as an accent wall that only receives indirect light.

-A single color used on walls and trim can bring about a new look when applied in different finishes.
-For example, wall and trim colors can remain the same color but use an eggshell finish on walls and a satin or semi-gloss on trim.
-The color will appear slightly different on each surface.
-It’s a good way to create a cohesive look in rooms with many windows and doors, and not many large walls.
+Another factor that can make a big difference to how a paint looks is finish.
+The same color used on walls and trims can have a completely different look when applied in different finishes.
+For example, you could keep wall and trim colors the same, but use an eggshell finish on walls and a satin or semi-gloss on the trim.
+This way, the color will appear slightly different on each surface, with a more nuanced, textured result.
+It’s a great way to create a cohesive look in rooms that have a lot of windows and doors, but not many large walls.

-Don’t forget about the transition of color between one room and another.
-You want your rooms to flow into each other.
-That doesn’t mean you can’t use bold colors if that’s your style, but you also want to complement the adjoining space with a contrasting color or a shade or two lighter than your darkest color.
-Let the paint swatches be your guide, and consider using the lightest and darkest shades on the chip next to each other, to help create a smoother transition.
+When selecting interior paint colors, don’t forget about the transition between one room and another.
+You want to create flow throughout your home, which will give the illusion of a larger, open space and can also help to create a relaxing feeling.
+Of course, that doesn’t mean you can’t use bold colors if that’s your style!
+However, you’ll want to complement the adjoining space with a contrasting color or one that is a shade or two lighter than your darkest color.
+Let the paint chips (and a color wheel) be your guide.
+One top tip is to consider using the lightest and darkest shades on a paint chip next to each other, as this will help to create a smooth transition.